Bimala55/kickstarter-analysis/README.md

 ## Recommendations
 - Louise should launch her campaign between May and July.
 - Louise is asking for $10000 for her compaign which is more  than twice the average successful Kickstarter goal, so she should consider changing it to $5000.
+- Louise should try to get play produced for less than £4,000 because this is outside of the range of outliers for amount pledged.